Skip to main content

 Outline Of Syllabus

-This module will introduce students to the multi-faceted concept of sustainable development, from its origins to the more current debates about climate change and how to plan and manage our changing environment and consumption-driven lifestyles.
-What sustainable development means in different countries around the world and in the UK, and the challenges that arise are another facet that the module will reflect upon.
+This module will introduce students to the multi-faceted concept of sustainability, from its origins to the more current debates about climate change and how to plan and manage our changing environment and consumption-driven lifestyles.
+It will examine what sustainability and sustainable development mean in different countries around the world and in the UK, and the challenges that arise in implementing it.
 From a planning perspective, the module will examine how different forms/areas of spatial planning can be used in reduction, mitigation and adaptation to climate change.
 Different forms of environmental appraisal are also introduced, and the role that they can play in addressing environmental challenges and in supporting planning in the formulation and delivery of more sustainable policy outcomes, is discussed.
-Overall the module will apply a global approach when exploring conceptual issues, and a more detailed approach when reflecting, and looking into practice issues from a UK planning perspective.

 To make an effective thoughtful and creative input into planning processes and systematically evaluate the environmental implications of development proposals and planning policies, the development of critical reflective and applied knowledge and skills is considered central to the module.